harness/developer-hub/docs/platform/role-based-access-control/attribute-based-access-control.md

 3. Locate your User Group to assign the Role and Resource Group you just created.
 4. Click **Role**.![](./static/attribute-based-access-control-09.png)
 5. In **Role,** select the Role that you created.
-6. In **Resource Group,** select the Resource Group you just created.​
+6. In **Resource Group,** select the Resource Group you just created.
 7. Click **Apply**.![](./static/attribute-based-access-control-10.png)
 The members of the User group now have all permissions for Non-Production Environments and connectors that are of type Secret Managers.